ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 ### Components

 In the browser, we got the **Elements Tab** and there we see the entire DOM,
 that is implied by our Components.
 So that can also be useful for debugging our DOM and our UI.

 In the **Components** Tab we only see React Components and the Components structure,
 that is responsible for this UI output.

+We can click on the components and get more information about them:

+#### Props
+Example: _CourseGoalItem_ Component, we can see **a list of all props** that it's getting,
+including the **children props**, all the content passed between the opening and closing tag.

+#### Rendered by
+We can  see which Components were responsible for **rendering** this.
+And these Components are ordered, depending on how close they are.
+The top most Component, is the Component which directly rendered _CourseGoalItem_.
+And the further down we go, the further away that Component is, in the main Component tree.
+In this case: _CourseGoalItem_ was rendered by the **CourseGoalList** that was rendered by **App**

+#### Source

+We also see the source code, where we can find information about the _CourseGoalItem_ .